 The Donald A. Strauss Scholarship Foundation makes annual awards of $15,000 to no fewer than 10 and no more than 15 California college sophomores or juniors from 23 pre-selected institutions.

 The Foundation promotes the value of public service in the education and preparation of our future leaders by financing innovative student-generated projects.
 A central part of the application package is a proposal for a project to be carried out between the end of the sophomore or junior year, and the spring of the following year; these proposals shall become a major focus of the selection process.
 Please see Projects We Have Funded

-This year, the foundation increased the award to $15,000--it previously had been $10,000, which is why some interviewees in video clips, and budgets in Sample Proposals on this website refer to the $10,000 figure.
+In 2017, the foundation increased the award to $15,000--it previously had been $10,000 -which is why some interviewees in video clips, and budgets in Sample Proposals on this website refer to the $10,000 figure.

-Students do not apply directly to the Strauss Foundation.
-Campus Representatives at each of the 14 preselected four-year California colleges or universities may submit up to three applications.
+Applicants from the original 14 schools do not apply directly to the Strauss Foundation.
+A Campus Representatives at their college or university may submit up to three applications.
+Click here for instructions.

 The campus representatives and deadlines for the 14 Original Schools can be found below: